cldrll/VarCall2016_Napoli/Projects/00-beforewestart_sum.md

 ```
 The ``` -X ``` option allow some graphical visualization.
-Note how username has canged at the prompt.
+Note how username has canged at the prompt after ssh.

 <div id='section-id-45'/>